 As the parser comes bundled with several models for English, feel free to give them all a try, provided that they output a phrase structure tree.
-Note that only some of them are trained on the Penn Treebank training set (WSJ), and that only these are directly comparable to the Berkeley parser.
+Note that only some of them are trained on the Penn Treebank training set (WSJ), and that only these are directly comparable to the Berkeley parser or the gold test trees.